Corey Conners betting profile: Sony Open in Hawaii - PGA TOUR

 Conners' recent performances

-- Conners has finished in the top ten twice over his last ten appearances.
+- Conners has finished in the top 10 twice over his last ten appearances.

 - He had his best finish at the TOUR Championship, where he finished tied for fourth with a score of 14-under.